Preparing for Google Kubernetes Engine application protection

 2. Click Configuration Configuration.
 The Application Configuration dialog box opens.

-• Only if specifying the pre-snapshot and post-snapshot scripts.
-On the Pre/post scripts tab, specify the scripts to perform necessary actions before and/or after the snapshot of the application is created:
+• Only if you want to specify the pre-snapshot and post-snapshot scripts for a single application.
+On the Pre/post Scripts tab, specify the scripts to perform necessary actions before and/or after the snapshot of the application is created:

-• In the Pre-snapshot script field, enter the path to the script that R‑Cloud will run just before it creates the snapshot of the application.
+• In the Pre-snapshot Script field, enter the path to the script that R‑Cloud will run before it creates the snapshot of the application.

-• In the Post-snapshot script field, enter the path to the script that R‑Cloud will run immediately after it creates the snapshot of the application.
+• In the Post-snapshot Script field, enter the path to the script that R‑Cloud will run after it creates the snapshot of the application.

 Important When entering the path to the script, make sure to enter it correctly, including lowercase and uppercase letters, as the path is case sensitive.
 You must specify the path in the following format: